-George A. Moore, CBE, KStJ was born in 1928 at the Mitre public house in the market town of Knaresborough, where his father was landlord.
+George A. Moore, CBE, KStJ was born in 1928 at the Mitre public house in the market town of Knaresborough, where his father was the landlord.
 On leaving the local secondary modern school he put his carpentry skills to good use and formed his first company, a joinery and coach building business located in Cottingley near Bingley.

 From these small beginnings he expanded the company into manufacturing high quality kitchen furniture and prepared joinery for local authority housing.
 He built up his highly successful business, Moore’s Furniture Group, which employed hundreds of people at his factories at Thorp Arch Trading Estate, near Wetherby, Yorkshire.